Influencer marketing – the age of ‘smart selling’!

 - Allow the influencer to be creatively independent.

 - Approach influencers strategically, keeping your business goals and user needs intact.

 - Search for influencers who can become advocates for your brand.

 - Be completely transparent to the influencer – from your brand, its purpose; your wants to even the marketing budget.

 - Don’t shy away from using micro-influencers.
-They might have higher engagement rate, in spite of a lower reach.
+They might have a higher engagement rate, in spite of a lower reach.

-- Invest time and effort in helping the chosen influencer to trust your brand and believe in it.
+- Invest time and effort in helping the chosen influencer trust your brand and believe in it.
 This will help him/her to emit passion in his / her work towards brand promotion.

-- Influencers are more than buzz creating individuals.
+- Influencers are more than buzz-creating individuals.

-- Allow your influencer to churn in as much creativity as possible and make way for storytelling that will garner higher rate of attention and engagement.
+- Allow your influencer to churn in as much creativity as possible and make way for storytelling that will garner a higher rate of attention and engagement.

 Influencers are not hypnotizers or sorcerers who can cast a spell on your audience and get them take the desired decisions.
 They are your strategic marketing partners and resources, with whom you have to collaborate and execute the strategies utilizing the techniques and methods of influencer marketing.